retaildevcrews/helium-typescript/README.md

 ### Run the application locally

 - The application requires Key Vault and Cosmos DB to be setup per the Helium [readme](https://github.com/retaildevcrews/helium)
+  - You can run the application locally by using Azure CLI cached credentials
+    - You must run az login before this will work

 ```bash

 # make sure you are in the root of the repo

 # log in with azure credentials (if not done already)

 az login

 # install modules in package.json file